- CUAG Downtown

 Steve Giasson’s conceptual work builds on pre-existing artworks, appropriating them in order to undermine his position as “author.”

-In so doing, Giasson presents some of the myths that still shape the figure of the artist (whether chimerical, clownesque, glorious, heroic, monstrous, political, sanctified, etc.) and proposes layered self-portraits that exist in relation to those of other artists.
+In so doing, Giasson appraises some of the myths that shape the figure of the artist, whether chimerical, clownish, glorious, heroic, monstrous, political or sanctified, for example.

 Artists in the exhibition